jesusrmz19/TodoListApp/README.md

 This App will use local storage and firebase to maintain the tasks and save states.

-You will be able to use local storage to save a local todo list.
+You will be able to use the browser local storage to save a local todo list.

-If you are logged in, you will be able to see your todo list accross multiple devices.
+I will have a personal login to be able to use it across multiple devices

 ## Updates

-Currently I'm rebuilding the app architecture based on the MVC (Model-View-Controller) Architecture.

-Having some issues with saving the checked state 🐞.

-Testing website doesn't have the latest code at the moment
+Version 1.0 is finally done!

+Go to the app! 👉🏼 <a href="https://todoapp.jesusrmz.com/" target="_blank">Here</a>

 ### Using